Partner Visa

 While it might seem like a long time away, now is the time to be thinking about your long term goals if your ultimate aim is to become an Australian citizen.

-About partner provisional visa subclass 309 (temporary)
+About partner provisional visa subclass 309 (short-term)

-The first step in securing an offshore partner visa is to apply for a temporary partner visa subclass 309.
+The first step in securing an offshore partner visa is to apply for a short-term partner visa subclass 309.
 With a 309 visa, you'll be able to stay, work, study and travel to and from Australia until you receive your permanent partner visa.

 The eligibility requirements for a 309 provisional partner visa include: